flash62au/EngineDriver_Home/docs/configuration/preferences.rst

 |todo|

-Allow the control knob to be disabled by an action button on the throttle screen
+Allow the control knob to be disabled by an action button on the |T-S|

 ----